UsabilityEngineering/ux-portfolio-robkpaul/j02/README.md

 ![Before you switch pop-up on browser switch](../assets/j02-03.png)

 While this pop-up seems innocuous, it uses a **call-to-action** button to direct users to keep Microsoft Edge as their browser, even though they have already clicked another browser.
 One more issue exists with their implementation.
 Windows 10 has a search function that can be accessed in the toolbar.
 Typically, this is used to search for apps or files on the PC, but can also be used to search the internet.
-A user's **cognitive model** may dictate that searching the internet using this dialogue would open in their default browser, however it will always open with Edge, unless the default browser is set to the 3rd party Open Source solution of [edge deflector](https://github.com/da2x/EdgeDeflector), which was recently sabotaged by Microsoft.
+A user's **cognitive model** may dictate that searching the internet using this dialogue would open in their default browser, however it will always open with Edge, unless the default browser is set to the 3rd party Open Source solution of [edge deflector](https://github.com/da2x/EdgeDeflector), which was recently sabotaged by Microsoft, killing opportunity for user  choice.

 ## PDF Reader